gavinrozzi/zipcodeR/cran-comments.md

-# cran-comments (2021-08-28)
+# cran-comments (2021-09-21)

 ## Resubmission
 This is a resubmission.
-In this version I have modified the package to refactor existing functions, add citation data and updates to documentation.
+In this version I have modified the package to refactor existing functions

 ## Test environments
 * local M1 macOS Big Sur install, R release